Octink for CBRE UK

 Another example, also by CBRE, looked to highlight several retail units in a new development that would hopefully entice potential investors.
 In this instance the graphics are applied to the outside of the window as this creates the greatest strength of impact for the graphics.
 Contra Vision® applied to the external face is more typical particularly for short term installations.
 An optically clear overlaminate can be applied over the top of the Contra Vision® to protect the graphics from vandalism, dirt or damage.

 Reviewing the location and the context of the surrounding environment Octink created two very different but equally successful applications.
-There is no doubt that the use of Contra Vision® one-way window film in these two examples is much more attractive that seeing a dark empty space or the last tenant’s mail.
+There is no doubt that the use of Contra Vision® perforated window film in these two examples is much more attractive that seeing a dark empty space or the last tenant’s mail.